ComplianceAsCode/content/README.md

 document for more info.
 We also recommend opening an issue on that distributions bug tracker to voice interest.

-Or you can download pre-built SSG zip archive from [latest release](https://github.com/OpenSCAP/scap-security-guide/releases/latest).

 ## Usage

 We assume you have installed SCAP Security Guide system-wide into a